 Proposals will be evaluated at national level, for the selection of one master's and one PhD candidate, which will be nominated by the Portuguese Head of Delegation to GBIF.
 The national selection with be done by member of the FCT Scientific Council for Natural and Environmental Sciences.

-The GBIF Science Committee will review the nominations and select winners of the Young Researchers Awards in September 2018.
-Awardees will be announced at GBIF’s 25th Governing Board meeting in Ireland the following month.
+The GBIF Science Committee will review the nominations and select winners of the Young Researchers Awards in September 2019.
+Awardees will be announced at GBIF’s 26th Governing Board meeting, in the following month.

-The criteria for the awards, both at national and international level, include,:
+The criteria for the awards, both at national and international level, includes:

 - Originality and innovation